Skip to content

 Miscellaneous settings

-⬥ Some options that can improve the UI are listed under the Gameplay > Interfaces > Appearance settings.
-Consider enabling the following options:
+Some options that can improve the UI are listed under the Gameplay > Interfaces > Appearance settings.
+Consider enabling the following options if they are not already:

 Example Interfaces